 for your Running Start classes on an Enrollment Verification Form.
 You must return the form signed by the high school counselor to the Running

-Start Office at Clark College before the payment due date.
+Start office or the Columbia Tech Center before the payment due date.
 The

 form is a request only, which is used

 for planning purposes.
 You are not officially registered until you